yalmip/yalmip.github.io/_tutorials/installation.md

 A lazy way to do this is `addpath(genpath(yalmiprootdirectory))`

-If you want to be even lazier, simply run the following code in the directory where you want to install YALMIP
+If you want to be even lazier, simply run the following code in the directory where you want to install YALMIP.

 ````matlab
 urlwrite('https://github.com/johanlofberg/yalmip/archive/master.zip','yalmip.zip');